Skip to Main Content

 When writing an academic paper or review, you need to read and study the literature on a topic, issue or dilemma you are working on.
 Time must be set aside to search for, process, select and evaluate the literature.

-Literature searches, for example when preparing a review, consist of a number of steps, which might be a circular process with repetitions.
+Literature searches, for example when preparing a review, consist of a number of steps.
 Whether some or all steps are necessary for you depends on the purpose of the literature search.
 If it is for a review, it is also relevant to consider what type of review you are aiming for.
 Types of reviews

 The literature search is an iterative or circular process and it takes time.
 There are different ways to search for literature, the most systematic approach is the block search.
 The purpose of a literature search is to collect the evidence and knowledge that will form the basis of a paper or review.
 A systematic literature search is basically a properly conducted and thought-out literature search.